 This study has summarized research on how economic freedom affects the labor market.
-Research shows that high tax rates, high regulations, including occupational licensing, inefficient unionization bargaining practices, and high minimum wages, depresses the efficient functioning of the labor market.
-It also shows that many of these policies have benefits for very few, while imposing significant costs on the rest of society.
+Research shows that high tax rates, high regulations (including occupational licensing), inefficient unionization bargaining practices, and high minimum wages depress the efficient functioning of the labor market.
+It also shows that many of these policies have benefits for very few while imposing significant costs on the rest of society.

 The research cited here has important implications for economic policies.
-It shows that policy reforms that reduce tax rates and eliminates burdensome regulations, and that enhances competition, can significantly increase economic growth and job creation.
+It shows that policy reforms that reduce tax rates, eliminate burdensome regulations, and enhance competition can significantly increase economic growth and job creation.
 Moreover, the increased economic growth would dwarf the costs to those who currently benefit from the inefficient policies.
-This means that those who would lose from such reforms could in principle be easily compensated in the form of income support and job retraining.
+This means that those who would lose from such reforms could in principle be easily compensated for their losses.